mcthomas/BeatSwitch/README.md

 #### Game Logline

-- Beat Switch: A turn-based, digital, abstract 4-player territory-capture game bound by a tempo.
+- BeatSwitch: A turn-based, digital, abstract 4-player territory-capture game bound by a tempo; created with the Unity engine and deployed for iOS/itch.io.

 #### Gameplay Synopsis